mahozad/comshot/README.md

     <img src="asset/logo-optimized.svg" width="100px"/>
 </div>

+# 🕯️ Library retired
+You probably no longer need this library (or similar libraries) because Jetpack Compose and Compose Multiplatform [now support taking screenshots][Added GraphicsLayer.toImageBitmap].
+See [Jetpack Compose take screenshot of composable function][Take screenshot of Composable function].

 # Comshot
 Multiplatform library to take/capture screenshot/snapshot/picture/image of @Composables (and also Android Views).

+## Warning
-⚠️⚠️ This is very experimental and tested only on Windows and Android. ⚠️⚠️
+🚧 This library is experimental and tested only on Windows and Android. <br/>
-⚠️⚠️ It may not be suited for use in production code. ⚠️⚠️
+🚧 This library may not be suited for use in production code.

 ## Usage
 ```kotlin
 implementation("ir.mahozad.multiplatform:comshot:0.3.0")
 ```

-  - Android (Composable)
+  - Android (`@Composable`s)
     You need to pass your activity to `captureToImage`.
 Also, it should be called from the Main aka UI thread (see its KDoc for more information).
     ```kotlin
     @Composable